Phoenix Daycare Physical Abuse Attorneys

-As parents ourselves, we of The Husband and Wife Law Team understand perfectly the desire you feel to protect your child.
+As parents ourselves, we of The Husband & Wife Law Team understand perfectly the desire you feel to protect your child.
 No one should be allowed to be abuse a child and get away with it.
-That is why, if your child has been physically abused by daycare staff, you should speak to a member of our team at Breyer Law Offices, P.C., immediately.
+That is why, if your child has been physically abused by daycare staff, you should speak to a member of our team at The Husband & Wife Law Team, immediately.
 Our attorneys are experienced with cases of daycare abuse, and know exactly what you need to do to hold the abusers responsible.
 To find out more about your legal options, call us at (602) 457-6222 today.

 Get Help Now